Syria, not only refugees: the destruction of Palmyra

 For years, until the blast of the Syrian crisis in 2011, Palmyra has been visited by hundreds of thousands of visitors.
 They enjoyed the beauty of those majestic ruins, very well preserved in the dry desertic climate and standing proudly against a yellow and green landscape.

-The war
+The war in Syria

 But Palmyra has been a battleground in 2013 and was damaged by the clashes.

 Even before, it was damaged by the Syrian army.
-In 2012 it deployed in the area and made various damages to the site.
+In 2012 it deployed in the area and caused various damages to the site.
 Removed soil, dug trenches, built roads within the archaeological area, removed and displaced ancient stone blocks in the centre of the archaeological site for defensive purposes.

 The temple of Baal stood proudly for about 2.000 years, but humans eventually got rid of it.